 The offer we choose from had in the program exploring the Island of Nami and visiting the town of Petit France, but an additional “bonus” during this trip was also a ride on the “Gangchon rail bike”.

 Contrary to our earlier expectations that during the trip we will see mainly foreigners, it turned out that Koreans themselves love all these places and often come to them to relax with their families.
 It was thanks to the time spent together with “local” tourists that I had the opportunity to get to know them better.
 For me, it’s the most valuable experience I’ve brought with me from South Korea.

-Nami Island is located 63 kilometers from Seoul, in Chuncheon city, Gangwon Province.
+Nami Island is located 63 kilometres from Seoul, in Chuncheon City, Gangwon Province.
 You can get to the island in two ways: traditional or more modern.

 The traditional method is a ferry.
 Average travel time to Nami Island takes from 5 to 6 minutes.

 The ferry departures to the island every day between 7.30 a.m. and 9.40 p.m.
 During peak hours (between 9.00 a.m. – 6.00 p.m.) it runs every 10-20 minutes, other hours – every 30 minutes.